-There have been big changes to the benefits system in recent years.
+There have been many changes to the benefits system in recent years.

 A limit on the total amount that most working age people can get.
 If you're affected your Housing Benefit will go down.

 Council Tax Support

 This local system of help replaced Council Tax Benefit.
 Working age people now have to pay at least 15% of their bill.

 Mixed age couples

 The rules for couples who need to claim help with their rent have changed.
 You can't usually make a new Housing Benefit claim as a couple until you've both reached pension age.
 Mixed age couples will normally have to claim Universal Credit instead.